Author Guidelines

 Peer Review

-All feature articles are peer reviewed using a double-blind peer-review process.
+All articles are peer reviewed using a double-blind peer-review process.
 Before a reviewer may accept an invitation to review, they are required to disclose and confirm known competing interests regarding their relationship to the assigned manuscript.
 If an article is accepted for publication, the corresponding author will be notified via email of the revision requirements supplied by the peer reviewers.
 During the review process, the reviewers or Editors often request authors revise their manuscript.
 The final decision on acceptance for publication can be made only after the revised version of the manuscript has been reevaluated.

 Accepted articles will undergo full copyedit and subsequent proof edits to ensure clinical accuracy, clarity, flow, and adherence to the latest AMA style handbook and current journal house style.